kubeedge/kubeedge/docs/setup/kubeedge_install_keadm.md

 ## Setup Cloud Side (KubeEdge Master Node)

-By default port '10000' in your cloudcore needs to be accessible for your edge nodes.
+By default ports '10000' and '10002' in your cloudcore needs to be accessible for your edge nodes.

+**Note**: '10002' only needed since 1.3 release

 `keadm init` will install cloudcore, generate the certs and install the CRDs.
 It also provides a flag by which a specific version can be set.